hailsha/alx-low_level_programming-1/README.md

-This repository is about low level programming language C basics
+This repository is about low level programming language C basis